Product Case Study

 Shaping

-Afterwards I sketched the key screens of the UI and met with our Engineer and Designer.
-We further worked through the use-cases and hit another feasibility problem.
+From the sketch we hit another feasibility problem.
 Autofilling values for the filters could also take months of work.
 As a workaround I suggested that we reference a spreadsheet with the valid values.
 The Designer agreed that is usable enough for our first version.
-We had clarity to build.
+The shape was a go.

 Building

-To initiate building, I wrote the Frame and Shape in one document, the product pitch.
-Then I shared it with the whole team in our kick-off meeting.
+In our kick-off meeting, I shared the pitch with the team.
 The other engineers digested the document and asked clarifying questions.
 They understood what to build and created a plan of attack.

 While the team built, I drafted the marketing content for each channel.
 Which included the Slack group for People Ops.

 About a week before building ended, I QA'd our product and found many issues.
-I called the team together for a bug bash, where we documented issues and prioritized fixes.
+I collected the team for a bug bash, where we documented issues and prioritized fixes.
 In a retrospective we agreed that next time the engineers will QA first.

 Launch & Learn